-is encouraged in some online communities (e.g., online
+is encouraged or expected in some online communities (e.g., online

 poker).
 In other communities, deception can result in